City University of New York: Civil rights and the struggle for open admissions

 In 1969, students and faculty across CUNY participated in rallies, student strikes, and class boycotts demanding an end to CUNY's restrictive admissions policies.
 Puerto Rican students at Bronx Community College filed a report with the New York State Division of Human Rights in 1970, contending that the intellectual level of the college was inferior and discriminatory.
 Hunter College was crippled for several days by a protest of 2,000 students who had a list of demands focusing on more student representation in college administration.
 Across CUNY, students boycotted their campuses in 1970 to protest a rise in student fees and other issues, including the proposed (and later implemented) open admissions plan.
 CUNY administrators and Mayor John Lindsay expressed support for these demands, and the Board of Higher Education (BHE) voted to implement the plan immediately in the fall of 1970.
 All high school graduates were guaranteed entrance to the university without having to fulfill traditional requirements such as exams or grades.
 The policy nearly doubled the number of students enrolled in the CUNY system to 35,000 (compared to 20,000 the year before).
 Black and Hispanic student enrollment increased threefold.
 Remedial education, to supplement the training of under-prepared students, became a significant part of CUNY's offerings.
 Additionally, ethnic and Black Studies programs and centers were instituted on many CUNY campuses, contributing to the growth of similar programs nationwide.
 Retention of students in CUNY during this period was low; two-thirds of students enrolled in the early 1970s left within four years without graduating.

 In 1970, LaGuardia Community College was founded in Long Island City, Queens with a focus on cooperative education.

-Fear city: CUNY in the 1970s
+CUNY in the 1970s: student protests and the introduction of tuition

-Like many college campuses in 1970, CUNY faced a number of protests and demonstrations after the Kent State massacre and Cambodian Campaign.
+Like many college campuses in 1970, CUNY faced a number of protests and demonstrations after the Kent State shootings and Cambodian Campaign.
 The Administrative Council of the City University of New York sent President Richard Nixon a telegram in 1970 stating, "No nation can long endure the alienation of the best of its young people."
 Some colleges, including John Jay College of Criminal Justice, historically the "college for cops," held teach-ins in addition to student and faculty protests.